 This vegan lentil soup recipe purposely yields a large batch so that you can store leftovers in an airtight container and freeze—you’ll have an entire lunch or dinner ready for another day!
 If you’re not sticking to a vegan diet, try topping the soup with hard boiled eggs for a little extra protein.

 ★ Did you make this vegan lentil soup recipe?
 Don’t forget to give it a star rating below!

 - 1 teaspoon fresh garlic, minced

-- 2 cups small whole green lentils
+- 2 cups lentils

-- 1½ teaspoons ground cumin
+- 1½ teaspoon ground cumin

-- 2 teaspoons ground coriander
+- 2 teaspoon ground coriander

-- 1½ teaspoons kosher salt
+- 1½ teaspoon kosher salt

-- ½ teaspoon black pepper
+- ½ teaspoon pepper

 - 2 cups organic baby spinach, finely chopped

 - Stir in the lentils, broth, cumin, coriander, salt (if using), and pepper.
 Mix well and bring the soup to a boil.
 Once boiling, reduce the heat to medium low, and cover with a tight-fitting lid.
 Simmer, stirring occasionally, for about 30 minutes or until the lentils and vegetables are soft and fully cooked.

-Note: To serve leftovers, add a small amount of water, mix well, reheat, and serve.
+To serve leftovers, add a small amount of water, mix well, reheat, and serve.

 Amount Per Serving: Calories: 270Total Fat: 1gUnsaturated Fat: 0gSodium: 1451mgCarbohydrates: 48gFiber: 20gSugar: 6gProtein: 17g